 Agility training is another fine way to get fit with your dog, and it’s also very rewarding.
 Many owners don’t even realize it’s exercise because it’s so much fun.
 Training your dog to run a course and show off his skills can be gratifying, especially if you end up entering competitions.
 Most areas have dog training classes.
 As a side note, this is also a great way to meet up with other dog owners and swap notes about what works for you and your dog.
 Socializing your pet is a plus too!

-Hopefully, our seven tips have helped you decide to try some out, getting fit is not always in the forefront of our minds, but with a dog it can be fun, easy and you hardly notice that you’re getting fit.
-Incorporating exercise with playtime can be lots of fun, like doing sit ups while throwing the ball.
+Hopefully, our seven tips have helped you decide to try some out, getting fit is not always at the forefront of our minds, but with a dog, it can be fun, easy and you hardly notice that you’re getting fit.
+Incorporating exercise with playtime can be lots of fun, like doing sit-ups while throwing the ball.
 Getting fit with your dog leads to a longer life, meaning you have more time to enjoy each other’s company.
+Looking for more ways to get in shape with your best friend?
+See which dog exercises are best for your pup!